spaceC00kie/task-tracker/README.md

   `npm run server`

-  Open another window in the same directory and run:
+  Then open another window in the same directory and run:

   `npm start`